A Ghostly Look at Atlantic Coast Shipwrecks

 The emigrating passengers on that final fateful trip were buried in a cemetery in Smithville pauper’s graves – their journey to a new life ending more sadly than their lives began.
 With no indication of the names of the lost 54 passengers or marking for their exact burial spots, the only indication of the mass burial of these lost souls is a brown sign that says they are there.
 Others, including crew members, were buried in Absecon.

 Speaking of the Surf City Hotel – this hotel located on Long Beach Island is believed to be haunted by some of the souls who died when the Powhatan went down.
-Unexplained voices have been experienced by some who stay at the hotel.
+Some who stay at the hotel have heard disembodied voices.
 Edward Jennings owned the hotel at the time and is believed to be the person who stole from the dead.
-There were reports of him arguing with a person no one else could see on the balcony of his room at the hotel.
-On the beaches outside of the hotel, apparitions have been spotted as well.
-There are reports of a one-armed man, a group of women walking arm in arm, and people have seen many orbs in the area.

 Sources: